Paulwhy2/Paulwhy2.github.io/README.md

 ### When do we swim?

-Sunday morning is the most popular time for swims, usually there's are also some before-work swims, and there is often a swim or two at noon on weekdays.
-With the expansion of work-from-home and more flexible weekdays, there are often swims during the day on weekdays.
+Weekend mid-day is the most popular time for swims.
+We also have the 'dawn patrol' who swim before-work on some week days.
+With the expansion of work-from-home and more flexible work hours, there are often mid-day swims on weekdays.
 When we're on daylight savings time, some sunset/after work swims happen as well.

 ### Talk to us, we are a friendly group!
-When you go out for the first few times, you'll want to make sure other swimmers know that you're a first-timer/new so we can give you some orientation and advice.
-We may also be able to get you buddy up with someone about your speed (they'll usually want to know what your speed is for the mile in a pool or open water).
+When you go out for the first few times, you'll want to make sure other swimmers know that you're a first-timer or fairly new so we can give you some orientation and advice.
+We may also be able to get you to buddy up with someone about your speed (we'll usually want to know what your speed is for the mile in a pool or open water).
 We even have "swag" you can purchase, in the form of a lovely [Keller Cove mug](https://forms.gle/uNJQbGSKkkkzEZBeA) designed by a frequent Keller swimmer, Judith Greene-Janse: https://forms.gle/uNJQbGSKkkkzEZBeA.

 ### What should I wear?
 What do I need?
 You'll need a swimsuit, of course.
 Any swim suit appropriate for pool lap swimming will work for open water swimming as well.
 You will also want a towel to dry off after, as you will not get warm until you are dry.
 And goggles- again your pool swimming goggles will work.